CynGames/solvd.homework/homework_2/README.md

 ## Solution ##

-The file with the solution to this task is called `debounce.js`
+The file with the solution to this task is called `debounce.js`, inside folder `task_2`.

 ## Task 3 ##
 Find length of array on which QuickSort starts working faster than BubbleSort.